JwillSDP/NOTES_Dev_work/Next JS Coding/Firebase Auth/Next.js Basic set up.md

 - **Debouncing:**  Use the `use-debounce` library to optimize search functionality and prevent excessive API calls.
 - **Pagination:** Implement pagination using URL search params.

-**I'm Here to Help You Build It!**

-I'm excited to help you use all these concepts and techniques to create your athlete photo marketplace.
-Let me know which part you'd like to start building or if you have any questions.
-I'm here to support you every step of the way!